Example 1: Move a single file to a new location Move-Item -Path "C:\Path\to\file.txt" -Destination "D:\New\Path\file.txt" # Example 2: Move multiple files to a new location Move-Item -Path "C:\Path\to\*.txt" -Destination "D:\New\Path\"

 - Confirmation Prompt: By default, PowerShell prompts for confirmation when you try to overwrite existing files.
 To suppress this prompt, you can use the

-parameter. - Wildcard Characters: PowerShell supports wildcard characters like
+-Forceparameter. - Wildcard Characters: PowerShell supports wildcard characters like

-to match multiple files or folders. - Error Handling: You can use try-catch blocks for error handling if needed.
+*and?to match multiple files or folders. - Error Handling: You can use try-catch blocks for error handling if needed.

 Conclusion

-cmdlet along with various parameters, you can easily automate the process and manage your files effectively.
+PowerShell provides a convenient and efficient way to move files and folders on Windows systems.
+By utilizing the Move-Item cmdlet along with various parameters, you can easily automate the process and manage your files effectively.
 Whether you need to move individual files, multiple files, or entire folders, PowerShell offers the flexibility to accomplish your tasks efficiently.